The 40 Best Ways to Conquer Your 40s

 Go goth for a minute and pretend you're dead.
 Will your dependents have enough money to maintain their current lifestyle?
 Basically, if you support people, you need life insurance.
 And you might need more than you figured when you were a newlywed or had your first child, which is when most of us buy policies.
-And according to Bankrate.com, 25% of us have none.
+And according to Bankrate.com, 25 percent of us have none.
 Today, the general guideline is: Have enough insurance to cover 5 to 10 times of your annual income.
 (Use the calculator at lifehappens.org to pin that down.)
 And always buy term life insurance—whole life policies come with high fees and cancellation penalties that can drain you dry.

-Prepare to be that 81-year-old guy who runs marathons.
+Prepare to be that 81-year-old who runs marathons.
 Your 40s are the time to start.
-After the age of 40, inactive people lose 3 to 5% of their muscle mass every decade.
+After the age of 40, inactive people lose 3 to 5 percent of their muscle mass every decade.
 The good news: You can prevent that by strength training.
-Research shows that using weights, resistance bands or kettlebells two to three times a week can substantially improve your muscle mass in three to six months.
+Research shows that using weights, resistance bands, or kettlebells two to three times a week can substantially improve your muscle mass in three to six months.

 Save 10-15% of your income before day-to-day expenses.
 Have it direct-deposited into a separate bank account.
 When you get a raise, stick it in the bank.

-Heroin.
-Weed.
-Crack.
-In the War on Drugs, no one's talking about the one that hooks most fortysomethings: nostalgia.
-Commonly found on YouTube, in toy stores and at the movie theater, it offers a temporary hit of comfort and security, but side effects are guaranteed to include hours lost, sexual partners unmet and a walk of shame to the bathroom, after three hours of watching 1980s TV show openings.
-Rather than rewatch old shows, star in your own set in 2016.
-Thats an easy Drug-Free Way to Beat Depression!
+No one's talking about the one drug that hooks most fortysomethings: nostalgia.
+Commonly found on YouTube, in toy stores, and at the movie theater, it offers a temporary hit of comfort and security, but side effects are guaranteed to include hours lost, sexual partners unmet, and a walk of shame to the bathroom, after three hours of watching 1980s TV show openings.
+Rather than rewatch old shows, star in your own set this year.

 Tech gets younger as you get older.
 To quote Gary Vaynerchuk, live in the white spaces where the audience lives.
 Learn Snapchat.
 Study Tinder.
-Try Wanelo.
-Because you'll be more hirable, relevant, seem younger—and be able to understand the new generations who'll be working with (and for) you.
+Because you'll be more hirable, relevant, and seem younger—and be able to understand the new generations who'll be working with (and for) you.

-And this time, we're not talking about stocks, bonds and 403(b)s.
-This is about vision: What do you want your life to look like in your 60s, 70s and beyond?
+And this time, we're not talking about stocks, bonds, and 403(b)s.
+This is about vision: What do you want your life to look like in your 60s, 70s, and beyond?
 We're living longer than ever—at 40, you probably have 40 more years of active life ahead—but we tend to fixate on financial worries.
 Although you've got to square away your income, you still deserve to do what'll make you happy.
 How do you see it at that age?
 Visualize that, and start working toward that now.
-To help budget, use one of these 6 Great Personal Finance Apps!

 Although the idea of brain exercise is controversial, it can't hurt, and it's easy to do.
 Neurobiologist Lawrence C. Katz, PhD, author of Keep Your Brain Alive, suggests mixing up your routine with actions that engage more than one of your senses simultaneously, which strengthens the connections between areas of the brain.
 It's as simple as eating different foods, increasing social interactions, identifying different smells and sights along your route to work, or changing your usual seat at the dinner table.

-We're not talking about sexual fidelity, perv.
+We're not talking about sexual fidelity.
 Just as having a cheat day once a week makes your workout and diet plan more efficient and successful, rewarding yourself with something indulgent will give you something to look forward to all year.
 It doesn't have to be a boat.